test-bai-cpu/crowd-follow-nav/our_experiment_log.md

  - Create a final train data
    - Create a all_v2.json, include test_case_generation_forRL.py, set sample 7 start and goal points, to make total line is around 41000, 2958 cases, which has similar length as synthetic_train7.json.
    - copy and paste the ones in synthetic_train7.json to all_v2.json.
 And use all_v2.json for train.
- - Can run, todo:
+ - Running
-   - Exp: run it, set reward to 0,1,5,10.
+   - Exp: run it, set reward to 0,1,5,(10).
 Set collision from 0.1 to 0.5.
      - Potential issues:
        - The diff is not quite obvious, may chance start and goal position in the synthetic dataset
-     -
+       - Still have the problem of robot collide with new appear pedestrian?

 ## Discussion Maj 6